Assigning unique BIOS UUID to VMs sharing the same BIOS UUID (duplicate UUIDs)

 If multiple VMs in the same vCenter have the same BIOS UUID (duplicate UUIDs), then VirtuCache disallows Write-Back caching policy on these VMs and only allows Write-Through caching policy.
 However duplicate UUIDs are rare and are caused by VMs that were provisioned in non-standard ways.

-To fix this problem, and force a unique BIOS UUID to one of the VMs that has the duplicate UUID, you could either full clone the VM (Option 1 below) or recreate the VMs .vmx file (Option 2 below).
+To fix this problem, and force a unique BIOS UUID to one of the VMs that has the duplicate UUID, you could either full clone the VM (Option 1 below) or recreate the VMs .vmx file (Option 2 below) or manually / programmatically edit the virtual machine’s .vmx file (Option 3 below).

 Option 1.
 Create a clone of the VM.